 Before 2016, new KS1 papers weren't developed every year.
 New papers were written in 2007 and 2009, but they were still used for testing children in UK schools until May 2015 so they are not available online.

 If you're looking for more SATs resources for your Year 2 child, TheSchoolRun has commissioned KS1 SATs practice papers, written by a primary school teacher and exclusive to TheSchoolRun subscribers, which you can use to help your child prepare for the tests.

 For an overview of KS1 SATs read our parents' guide, Your KS1 SATs questions answered.

-Details of the new 2017 KS1 SATs assessment are available in our article KS1 SATs in 2017: what parents need to know.
+Details of the new-style KS1 SATs assessment are available in our article KS1 SATs: what parents need to know.